allie-rae/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 That is the highest the egg will be able to go without breaking.

-The runtime complexity of this algorithm would be O(nlogn) because of how it splits things in half over and over to find the solution.
+The runtime complexity of this algorithm would be O(logn) because of how it splits things in half over and over to find the solution.